 Those experiencing eczema or equally dry, irritated skin conditions may want to consider using a mild soap and taking short, warm showers.
 Pat dry and immediately moisturize your whole body with a fast-absorbing moisturizer appropriate for sensitive skin.
 Vaseline® Deep Moisture Jelly moisturizes and protects to strengthen your skin barrier and keep it hydrated.
 Learn more about how to take care of Healthy Skin.

 If you do experience eczema on hands or feet, don’t scratch.
 Some home remedies include changing your laundry detergent and cleaning your bathtub with bleach to kill the bacteria that

-Another route to ease dry skin symptoms may include treating and protecting hands with Vaseline® Advanced Repair Hand Lotion with
+Another route to ease dry skin symptoms may include treating and protecting hands with an eczema cream or using Vaseline® Advanced Repair Hand Lotion with

 But the surest advice is to see a dermatologist to help you determine what’s causing your condition and provide an effective way to reverse it.
 Treatments range from over-the-counter to prescription medications, as well as light therapies for severe eczema.